OfficeDev/Office-Addin-Scripts/packages/office-addin-telemetry/README.md

 * [On](#On)

 ### List
-Display the current telemetry settings.
+Display the current usage-data settings.

 Syntax: